hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/cdata/graber.md

 2. Replace the mock functions with calls to the real functions of your Graber class.
 3. Run the tests with `pytest`.

-This improved solution is robust, testable, and demonstrates best practices for asynchronous testing with pytest.
+This improved solution is robust, testable, and demonStartes best practices for asynchronous testing with pytest.
 Remember to adapt the mock functions and assertions according to the actual implementation of the Graber class.
 Remember to install the necessary libraries (`pytest`, `asyncio`, etc.) if you haven't already.

 ```bash